murkenson/risingwave-data-talks-workshop/homework.md

 clean-cluster
 # Start a new cluster
 start-cluster
+# wait for cluster to start
+sleep 5
 # Seed historical data instead of real-time data
 seed-kafka
 # Recreate trip data table
 psql -f risingwave-sql/table/trip_data.sql
+# Wait for a while for the trip_data table to be populated.
+sleep 5
+# Check that you have 100K records in the trip_data table
+# You may rerun it if the count is not 100K
+psql -c "SELECT COUNT(*) FROM trip_data"
 ```

 ## Question 0

 _This question is just a warm-up to introduce dynamic filter, please attempt it before viewing its solution._

-What are the pick up taxi zones at the latest dropoff times?
+What are the dropoff taxi zones at the latest dropoff times?

 For this part, we will use the [dynamic filter pattern](https://docs.risingwave.com/docs/current/sql-pattern-dynamic-filters/).